Kelly Bires: 2009 to present

 Bires spent the 2009 season driving for various teams, including Braun Racing, MSRP Motorsports, and JTG, where he start and parked, as well as competing for Kevin Harvick Incorporated and CJM Racing.
 His best finish that year came at Iowa Speedway, where he finished fifth in Braun's Fraternal Order of Eagles Toyota.
 Bires also had a tenth place finish for KHI at Nashville.
 At the end of the season, Bires signed a two-year contract to drive for JR Motorsports in the No. 88 Chevy through 2011, with Earnhardt eager to see what Bires could do in his equipment.
-Bires drove the #5 Ragu Chevy for Junior at Homestead in preparation for running full-time in 2010.
+Bires drove the No. 5 Ragu Chevy for Junior at Homestead in preparation for running full-time in 2010.

 Due to sponsorship obligations with Unilever and their Hellmann's Mayonnaise brand, Dale Earnhardt Jr. ran the No. 88 car at the 2010 season opener at Daytona and Danica Patrick ran the No. 7 car with her sponsor GoDaddy.com, forcing Bires to sit out.
 In his debut at Fontana, he did have a seventh place finish.
 Even more curious than his missing Daytona was when Bires was removed from the No. 88 car in favor of Cup driver Jamie McMurray after only five races run, with only one finish below seventeenth (a crash at Las Vegas).
 Earnhardt Jr. cited chemistry issues between Bires, JR Motorsports management, and the team including Tony Eury Sr. and Jr., and implied that Bires was taking a seat from "the next Brad [Keselowski], the next Jeff Gordon."
 Prior to Brad Keselowski, the team had also hastily released Mark McFarland in 2006 after 21 races and Shane Huffman in 2007 after eighteen races.
-Bires returned to the Braun Racing #10 at Richmond, where he finished 11th, then ran races for Baker-Curb Racing, Team Rensi Motorsports, and RAB Racing.
+Bires returned to the Braun Racing No. 10 at Richmond, where he finished 11th, then ran races for Baker-Curb Racing, Team Rensi Motorsports, and RAB Racing.

 Bires returned to the Nationwide Series in 2011, driving for Rensi.
-However, Bires had to start and park his #25 on numerous occasions, and withdrew from two races.
-After Rensi cut back its schedule, Bires was hired by Joe Gibbs Racing to drive their #18 Toyota at Richmond and Chicagoland.
-Bires also ran two races as a start and park in Go Green Racing's 04 car.
+However, Bires had to start and park his No. 25 on numerous occasions, and withdrew from two races.
+After Rensi cut back its schedule, Bires was hired by Joe Gibbs Racing to drive their No. 18 Toyota at Richmond and Chicagoland.
+Bires also ran two races as a start and park in Go Green Racing's No. 04 car.

 Bires attempted six races in the Sprint Cup Series in 2012 for Go Green, making three races but finishing no better than 38th.
 Bires was released from both the Cup and Nationwide rides in November.

 In 2013, Bires became crew chief for the late model team of Matt Kenseth's son Ross Kenseth.